 Chrome (Windows and Mac)

-2. Choose the More Tools option on the dropdown menu.
+3. Choose the Privacy and Security option on the left-hand side menu.

 Cookies and other site and plug in data